Routine Preventive Maintenance

 - Calibrate thermostat and confirm proper operation.

-- Evaluate overall efficiency of system and inform customer of equipment condition and needed repairs.
+- Evaluate the overall efficiency of the system and inform the customer of equipment condition and needed repairs.